 - Shop around.
 This will increase your chances of finding a competitive deal for your contents insurance.

 - Get the right level of cover.
 Be as accurate as possible when valuing your contents.
 You don’t want to under or over-insure your belongings.

 - Read the terms of your policy - carefully.
 Once you’ve found a policy, read the terms and conditions carefully to reduce the chances of being caught out if you ever have to make a claim.

 Accidental damage occurs when there’s a one-off unintentional incident that harms your contents - spilling purple paint on your cream-coloured carpet, for example.

 Home insurers provide very limited cover for accidental damage as standard so it’s often bought as an add-on to a policy.

 Accidental damage cover does increase the price of your home insurance premium and could cost an extra £20-£1000 depending on your policy and the value of your items.

-Find out more in our guide to home insurance: add-ons, fees and charges
+- Find out more: home insurance: add-ons, fees and charges

 What is personal possessions cover?

 Personal possessions cover - sometimes referred to as an ‘all-risks extension’ - protects your portable belongings while you’re outside of your home and overseas.